Pan-Artur/Pan-Artur/README.md

 ### 🚀 About me

 - 🔭 Currently working on: Practice
-- 🌱 Currently studying: Java
+- 🌱 Currently studying: Java and Cyber-Security
 - 🎯 Planning to Learn: OWASP and Python
 - 👯 Looking for collaboration on: web-sites with any topic
 - 💬 Ask me about: programming, music and history